 The physis (pl. physes) or growth plates are found in bones that undergo endochondral ossification.

-The physis appears as a radiolucent line in skeletally-immature patients located between the metaphysis and epiphysis.
-It contains zones of mesenchymal cells in various maturation stages (see physeal anatomy illustration).
+The physis is located between the metaphysis and epiphysis in skeletally-immature patients and contains zones of mesenchymal cells in various maturation stages (see physeal anatomy illustration).
+The histology of these cells is beyond the scope of this article.

-As the metaphysis and epiphysis mature and fuse, the physis thins, disappears, and endochondral ossification ceases.
-A subchondral bone plate forms with horizontally-oriented trabeculae which appears as a radiopaque transverse fusion line (physeal scar).
+As the metaphysis and epiphysis mature and fuse, the physis thins, disappears, and enchondral ossification ceases.
+A subchondral bone plate forms with horizontally oriented trabeculae which appears as a radiopaque transverse fusion line (physeal scar).
+This line should not be mistaken for a stress fracture.